Cultivating Quality Code - A Comprehensive Review and Notes on 'Growing Object-Oriented Software Guided by Tests'

 Part I

-Steve and Nat also worked on a brief introduction on jUnit and jMock (jMock even refers to GOOS book in the home page!), this is the foundation needed to at least get started with testing.
-Despite of the great introduction in the book, chapter 3 is about the minimum required to know about the the tools.
-There are other books that gives in depth explanation around junit1, hamcrest and mocks.
-All in all, I felt that it was in the book as a requirement, in the end, would be difficult to start writing assertions and mocking things out without at least a minimum understanding - therefore, for beginners, this could potentially be a point of attention, if the load is heavy on this part, take the time to learn a bit more about the tools, cognitive load is crucial when learning something new.
+Steve and Nat also worked on a brief introduction on jUnit and jMock (jMock even refers to GOOS book on the home page!), this is the foundation needed to at least get started with testing.
+Despite the great introduction in the book, chapter 3 is about the minimum required to know about the tools.
+Other books give in-depth explanations around junit1, hamcrest and mocks.
+All in all, I felt that it was in the book as a requirement, in the end, would be difficult to start writing assertions and mocking things out without at least a minimum understanding - therefore, for beginners, this could potentially be a point of attention, if the load is heavy on this part, take the time to learn a bit more about the tools, cognitive load is crucial when learning something new and it is often neglected in the industry projects.

 Part II

-Part II is about getting the context again, starting from the TDD lifecycle, object oriented style and finishing up with mocking (just mock types that you own!).
+Part II is about getting the context again, starting from the TDD lifecycle, and object-oriented style and finishing up with mocking (just mock types that you own!).

 A “walking skeleton” is an implementation of the thinnest possible slice of real functionality that we can automatically build, deploy, and test end-to-end [Cockburn04].